-- Compressor Discharge Temperature Control (Chill Mode Only): - A. Liquid injection is activated at compressor discharge temperatures between 115 C and 125 C (239 F and 257 F).
-The controller pulses the liquid injection valve open and closed on a 1 minute duty cycle.
-For example, the valve may be energized for 15 seconds and de-energized for 45 seconds.
-Number of seconds the valve is energized is based on the discharge temperature and the KVQ valve setting. - B. Liquid injection is activated when the KVQ Setting less than 5 C (8.9 F) below the return air temperature.
-The controller energizes liquid injection valve for 6 seconds every 60 seconds regardless of the discharge temperature. - 5.
-HIGH PRESSURE CUTOUT (HPCO) SWITCH.
+- 5. HIGH PRESSURE CUTOUT (HPCO) SWITCH.
 If the compressor discharge pressure rises above 2240 +/- 70 kPa, 22.4 +/- 0.7 bar, 325 +/- 10 psig, the high pressure cutout opens to interrupt the ground circuit to the compressor contactor: - Compressor STOPS immediately. - Evaporator and condenser fans continue normal operation.
 Controller determines that a high pressure cutout switch is open when the unit current draw decreases by 7 amps for more than 3 seconds. - The controller LCD display shows a High Pressure Cutout message in the Misc.
-Functions Status Menu: "High Pressure Cutout Check Condenser Probe" or "High Pressure Cutout Check Condenser Fan". - After 1 minute, the controller energizes the compressor contactor so the compressor will restart when the over-load condition is corrected (switch resets) if power is available.
+Function Status menu: "High Pressure Cutout Check Condenser Probe" or "High Pressure Cutout Check Condenser Fan". - The controller continues to call for cooling so the compressor will restart when the high pressure condition is corrected (switch resets) if power is available.
 The high pressure switch resets (closes) when the pressure drops to 1590 +/- 70 kPa, 15.9 +/- 0.7 bar, 230 +/- 10 psig. - If the switch remains open for 5 minutes, controller also activates Alarm LED and records Alarm 37, Total Power Consumption Too Low.

 - 6. FUSIBLE PLUG FOR HIGH PRESSURE RELIEF.
-A fusible plug is installed in the water-cooled condenser-receiver tank to avoid excessive pressure build-up within the refrigeration system from extraordinary and unforeseen circumstances.
+A fusible plug is installed in the receiver tank to avoid excessive pressure build-up within the refrigeration system from extraordinary and unforeseen circumstances.
 The plug blows when the plug temperature reaches 100 C (212 F).
 The plug is located so that refrigerant pressure expelled from the valve would be directed away from anyone servicing the unit.
 The plug is non-repairable and requires no adjustment.
 If the plug blows, recover the remaining refrigerant charge and replace the fusible plug. - OVERLOAD PROTECTION.
 The condenser fan motor, evaporator fan motors and compressor motors include internal overload protection with automatic reset. - 8.
 PHASE SEQUENCE SELECTION.
 When the On/Off switch is turned ON, phase sensors on the main relay board determine the incoming power phase to ensure proper condenser and evaporator fan rotation.